 Your voice sounds so strong; it’s like you recorded your parts the day after finishing the ‘Chameleon’ album in 1993.

 I think I sound more grown these days.
-I would live to rerecord ‘Keeper I’, for instance, because I sound like a teenager there – which I was!
+I would love to rerecord ‘Keeper I’, for instance, because I sound like a teenager there – which I was!
 But I can still sing the shit, that’s true.